-41. No development above dampproof course level shall take place until details of all external lighting, including location, height, type and means of support / fixing together with a lighting plan has been submitted to and approved by the Local Planning Authority.
+42. No phase of development above dampproof course level shall take place until details of all external lighting, including location, height, type and means of support / fixing together with a lighting plan for that phase has been submitted to and approved by the Local Planning Authority.
 The submitted detail should include periods of illumination and seek to avoid lighting above 0.5 Lux on boundary trees, hedgerows and other boundary habitats.
 The agreed lighting shall thereafter be installed and maintained in accordance with the approved plans / details.